USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 Proportional holiday entitlement

-Employees are entitled to the following types of leave on a pro-rata basis
+Employees are entitled to the following types of proportional leave:

-- employed on a part-time basis are entitled to leave in proportion to the number of days of employment (an incomplete day of leave is rounded up to a full day);
+- employees employed on a part-time basis are entitled to leave in an amount proportional to the length of employment (a part of a day of leave is rounded up to a full day);

-- employed during the calendar year or whose employment relationship ceased during the calendar year;
+- employees employed during the calendar year or whose employment relationship ceased during the calendar year;

-- – who start work after a period of absence of at least one month caused by: unpaid leave; parental leave; serving in basic military service or its substitute forms, preparatory service, periodical military service, territorial military service performed in rotation, military training or military exercises; temporary arrest; serving a sentence of imprisonment; unexcused absence from work.
+- employees who return back to work after a period of absence of at least one month caused by unpaid leave; parental leave; basic military service or substitute service, preparatory service, periodic military service, rotated territorial military service, military training or military exercises; provisional arrest; service a prison sentence; an unexcused absence from work.

-Academic staff employed in the research academics and research/teaching academics group and in the academic teachers group shall take their annual leave during the periods free from didactic courses indicated in the Rector’s regulation on the organisation of the academic year, and during the periods free from courses resulting from the academic teacher’s timetable.
+Academic teachers employed in the research and teaching employment group and in the teaching employment group should use their holiday leave during the periods free from classes indicated in the Rector’s ordinance on the organisation of the academic year and during the periods free from classes resulting from the academic teacher’s timetable.

 |

-Employees with the status of veteran or injured veteran, who are entitled to an amount of holiday leave not exceeding 26 working days, are entitled to an additional holiday leave of 5 days.
+Employees with the status of veteran or injured veteran, who are entitled to the length of holiday leave not exceeding 26 working days, are entitled to additional holiday leave of 5 days.

-Employees who are invalids of war and are entitled to a maximum of 26 working days of holiday leave are entitled to an increase of 10 working days of holiday leave.
+Employees who are war invalids and are entitled to holiday leave of up to 26 working days are additionally entitled to an increase of 10 working days of holiday leave.

-Employees who are veterans or the persons referred to in Articles 2 and 4 of the Act of 24 January 1991 on Veterans and Certain Victims of War and Post-War Repression who are entitled to leave of a maximum of 26 working days are entitled to an increase of 10 working days of leave.
+Employees who are veterans or the persons referred to in Articles 2 and 4 of the Act of 24 January 1991 on war veterans and certain victims of war and post-war repressions who are entitled to leave of up to 26 working days are additionally entitled to an increase of 10 working days of leave.

 Leave in connection with maternity